 College of Business, School of Computing & Information Sciences, College of Engineering & Computing, Honors College, Physics, Pre-Law Studies, College of Nursing & Health Sciences, QBIC Program (for students interesed in Biology).

 Biscayne Bay Campus

-Campus Tours are self-guided.
-Please visit our BBC OneStop office in Academic Center 1 (AC1) for a map (Monday-Friday).
+Self-guided tours are also available Monday-Friday.
+Please visit our BBC OneStop office in Academic Center 1 (AC1) for a map.

 Information Sessions: Mondays and Fridays, 11:00 AM

 Address: 3000 N.E.
 151st Street, North Miami, Florida 33181

 PLUS Upgrade on First Fridays: Chaplin School of Hospitality & Tourism Management

 Are you interested in transferring to FIU?
 Than this is the tour for you!
 The Transfer Tuesday tour is dedicated to transfer students only.

 - February 21, 2017 at 5 PM - 7 PM

 - March 21, 2017 at 5 PM - 7 PM